renjohn/SitefinityQuantumDocker/README.md

-# Sitefinity 14 CMS Docker for Local Development
+# Sitefinity Quantum Website built with Docker

-This repository contains a docker implementation of the Sitefinity 14 with 3 tiers: database, cms backend, and cms frontend as their own containers.
-This current implementation is intended only for local development, with the plans to evolve it to a full devops solution in the future.
-This repository contains example compose files and associated configuration that we use internally at [Allegiance Group](https://www.teamallegiane.com).

-The examples contained in this repo were designed to allow us to quickly get up and running on a Sitefinity instance for local development purposes on a Windows 10 machine.
-The database container is running on a Linux container.
-The SitefinityWebApp is running on a WindowsServerCore container, and the Renderer container is running on a Windows Nano container.
-This is a blank instance running on the base Progress.Sitefinity packages need to run each solution.
-If you need additional Sitefintity modules, you will need to add them via nuget prior to building the containers.

-Some features:
-- Container build for the Sitefinity 14 CMS backend that can be ported to older Sitefinity projects
-- Options to use Visual Studio to build and publish the backend to the docker instance for faster development
-- Persistent app_data folder to store logs and the sitefinity license
-- Persistent sql_data folder for persistent database storage

-Each topology is designed to work in isolation.
+## Sitefinity Version 14.1.784
+This repository contains a fully functioning Sitefinty 14 CMS instance running the Quantum example site.
+This solution can be brought up in a mins to help with demos or training.
+This is based on the [Quantum Sample](https://github.com/Sitefinity/Telerik.Sitefinity.Samples.Quantum/#net-core-renderer-setup) and the base [Sitefinity Docker Repo](https://github.com/renjohn/SitefinityDocker)

 ## Prerequisites

 Hardware Requirements:
 * 40GB Free space
-  * Note: Can use less space by publishing backend from Visual Studio using Option 2 in the instructions below
 * 16GB RAM

 Software Requirements:
 * Docker Desktop 4.x - Running on experimental mode to allow both Linux and Windows VMs to run side by side.
 The Windows VM is required for the Sitefinity CMS backend.
+  * Switch to Windows containers in Docker for Windows tray
+  * Go to Docker Engine settings section and set experimental parameter to ‘true’
+  * Add a json setting for DNS to allow internet access to windows containers - "dns": [ "8.8.8.8"]
 * Visual Studio 2019+
+  * Should be run in administrator mode to avoid issues
 * Sitefinity License
-* This was designed for use on a Windows machine but can easily be ported to MAC/Linux
+* This was designed for use on a Windows machine

 ## Directory Structure

-* data
-  * app_data - This directory maps to the Sitefinity Backend app_data directory where your license files,  configuration files, and log files are persistently stored
-  * https - This data is for storage of generated ssl certificate
+* data - This is a persistent data directory for the solution at the root of the git repo that contain the following sub directories
   * sql_data - This is directory is mounted to the container to store the sql database.
 Your Sitefinity databases will be persisted here
+* src - This folder contains all the projects used to develop and run the application
   * Renderer - Location of the Sitefinty Frontend solution.
 This is where you will run the main docker topology from
   * SitefinityWebApp - Location of the Sitefinity Backend solution.
 This is where you can make any customizations for the backend of the product

 ## Getting Started

-The renderer project is setup to only build the renderer container each time and rely on prebuilt backend containers for effeciency.
-This project assumes that most of the work and customizations are contained in the front end Renderer project.
-This requires that you build out the backend containers first.
-The only time you will need to rebuild the backend contianers is for module installation, upgrades, and customizations to the backend cms.
-If you are still developing modules and customizations for the backend, it is recommended you use option 2 below for faster development times.

-### Option 1:
-This option will pull the .NET SDK docker image to build the Sitefinity backend, and publish it to .NET Runtime docker image.
-This is the "docker" way of doing things, but requires a lot more hard drive space and time to execute.
-If you are doing a lot of development on the Sitefinity CMS backend or have limited drive space, please use Option 2.
-1. Run `init.ps` in the root directory of the project.
-This will build out the backend and frontend containers
+The solution is setup to build the sitefinityrenderer and sitefinitywebapp containers each time.
+For speed purposes, the Sitefinity Web App needs to be built in Visual Studio before you build the containers.
+The reason for this is to avoid having to the build in a larger separate docker image that uses the .Net 3.5 Framework that is necessary for the Quantum Sitefinity WebApp.
+The project is setup to allow you to code in both the backend and frontend project simultaneously.
+The DockerFile also has the option to build using a separate container commented out if needed for anything.

+### Developing and Debugging the project using Visual Studio and Docker:

+These direction are for developing within Visual Studio and debugging using Docker compose from within Visual Studio.
-2. Open the Renderer solution in Visual studio
+1. Open the Sitefinity14Quantum.sln solution in Visual studio
+2. Build the solution
-3. Switch the build context to Docker Compose
+3. Switch the build configuration to docker compose
-4. Debug the project using Docker Compose
+4. Debug the project using Docker Compose options
-5. Navigate to http://localhost:5000 to browse the site

-### Option 2:
-1. Open the SitefinityWebApp Solution
-2. Open the Dockerfile
-3. Comment lines 1-26
-4. Uncomment lines 29-32
-5. Save the file
-6. Publish the SitefinityWebApp using the FolderPublish profile already in the project
-7. Perform the steps in Option 1

-## Custom Settings

-The Docker Project Name is set in 2 places: one for the docker compose command line, one for the Visual Studio project.
-This ensure that the container project namespace remains the same whether your run docker compose from the command line or from Visual Studio.
-The command line variable COMPOSE_PROJECT_NAME is set in the Renderer/.env file.
-The Visual Studio project name is set in the Renderer/docker-compose.dcproj file within the DockerComposeProjectName element.
-It is recommended you update this variable for each project you run.

-Memory Settings are set in the Renderer docker-compose.yml file as mem_limit 2GB for MySql, 8GB for the SitefinityWebApp backend.
-You can increase/decrease the numbers based on your hardware situation.
-I believe you need at least 1GB for MySql and 4GB for the backend.
-You can also set a limit the same way for the Renderer.

-## SSL

-The containers are running on http vs https.
-To enable https for the front end server you will need to go through a few steps.
-1. Set useSSL to true in Renderer/Properties/launch.json
+5. A browser should open https://localhost:5001

+## Setting up the database
+1. Download the Sitefinity 14 database backup file from [here](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/QuantumDb_V141_NetRenderer.zip)
-2. Uncomment line 33 in the Renderer/docker-compose.override.yml file
+2. Unzip the file and place SitefinityQuanutmNetCore141v4.bak file in the ./data/sql_data/backup directory
-3. Generate a certificate  with the following commands from the Renderer directory in Powershell.
-Feel free to change the password "sitefinity14" in the commands. dotnet dev-certs https --clean dotnet dev-certs https -ep ..\data\https\renderer.pfx -p sitefinity14 dotnet dev-certs https --trust dotnet user-secrets -p Renderer\Renderer.csproj set "Kestrel:Certificates:Development:Password" "sitefinity14"

-This works, but required me to regenerate the SSL everytime the contianer was rebuilt even though the certificate was persisted.
-It also required me to add/remove my volume mounts in my docker override as they tended to get sticky.
-As this is for local development purposes, I turned of SSL to get rid of these annoyances.
+3. Create a Sitefinity.mdf and Sitefinity_log.ldf file in the ./data/sql_Data/data directory
+4. Run the restoredb.ps1 from the root directory
+  * Note:  The sql server container needs to be running in order for you to restore the database.

+## Sitefinity Initialization

+After you have restored the database you can re-run the docker compose in Visual Studio.
+The first time you spin up your container you will need to enter values for your local instance
+1. Project Startup - Choose activate a license file that you have downloaded.
+    * The license file will be provided by the Tech Lead
+2. Database Settings
+    * MS SQL Server
+    * Server:  quantumsitefinitysql
+    * Port: 1433
+    * Password:  See .env file in root of solution
+    * Database Name: Sitefinity
+3. Login with admin / admin@2

+## Styling of the page sample
+In `client-src` directory you can find all the assets needed for the front-end representation of the Quantum sample demo.
+If you want to play around with them all you have to do is to install [NodeJS](https://nodejs.org/) (version 14.15.1) navigate to `client-src` folder and run `npm i` followed by `npm start`.
+This will precompile all the SCSS file to CSS, copy all the needed assets (fonts) and uglify sample's JavaScript file.
+On top of this, it will run a watch task that will do the previous tasks when SCSS file or JS file is modified.
+Following the [Bootstrap customization](https://getbootstrap.com/docs/5.0/customize/overview/) instructions in `client-src/scss/vendors/_bootstrap.scss` we have overridden some of the variables that did not meet our design requirements, such as spacings, breakpoints and container widths.
+We urge you to follow this approach when using [Bootstrap](https://getbootstrap.com/) as "This is the way" (yes, Mandalorian pun intended).
+If you can use the Bootstrap "as is" you can check its usage in the [_Layout.cshtml](https://github.com/Sitefinity/sitefinity-aspnetcore-mvc-samples/blob/gebov/samples-for-13.2/src/starter-template/Views/Shared/_Layout.cshtml#L14) within the [.NET Core starter template sample](https://github.com/Sitefinity/sitefinity-aspnetcore-mvc-samples/tree/gebov/samples-for-13.2/src/starter-template).